BhoomiGohil/Typescript/Scrimba/Typescript/README.md

-via npm
-TypeScript is available as a package on the npm registry available as "typescript".
+# Scrimba Typescript

 You will need a copy of Node.js as an environment to run the package.
 Then you use a dependency manager like npm, yarn or pnpm to download TypeScript into your project.

 npm install typescript --save-dev

-npm yarn pnpm
-All of these dependency managers support lockfiles, ensuring that everyone on your team is using the same version of the language.
+Now, you have to create tsconfig.json file using following command:

+npx tsc --init

 You can then run the TypeScript compiler using one of the following commands:

 npx tsc

-Once working I found that the resolveFullPaths option fixed the issue OP described.

-Install tsc-alias

-yarn add -D -E tsc-alias
-Configure tsconfig.js

-{
-"compilerOptions": {
-...
-},
-"tsc-alias": {
-"resolveFullPaths": true,
-"verbose": false
-}
-}
-Update your build/compile script to call tsc-alias after tsc

-"scripts": {
-"compile": "tsc && tsc-alias"
-}
+Note: Link your compile file to HTML file/files and also don't forgot to run your project using live server extension if you are using Visual Studio.

+Step:

+1. Navigate to Extensions.
+2. Search for "Live Server" and install it.
+3. Click on Go Live option to run project.

+Note: You have to run npx tsc command for compiling the file after update.

+Happy coding.